Japanese bathrooms stand apart from Western designs in many ways, focusing on creating calm spaces.

 11. Indoor Plants

-Greenery adds life to calm bathroom environments.
+Greenery adds life to Japanese bathroom design environments.
 Ferns and peace lilies tolerate high humidity.
 Bonsai trees provide sculptural focal points.

 Plants purify air while enhancing visual appeal.
 Low-maintenance varieties suit busy households best.